Learn about actual and potential costs

 How risky is the supply chain?

 The supply chain for the serviced office space market presents a moderate level of risk.
 The majority of equipment and furniture required for serviced spaces is readily available from numerous suppliers.
-Additionally, there is high competition among computer wholesalers and software publishers, providing suppliers with more negotiation power because the...
+Additionally, there is high competition among computer wholesalers and software publishers, which provides suppliers with more negotiation power because...
 Subscribe to learn more.